Asti: Main sights

 There is a synagogue and a museum depicting the history of Asti's Jewish community, whose presence is documented since 812.

 Events

-One of the most famous events held in Asti is the famous Palio di Asti, in which all the old town wards, called "Rioni" and "Borghi" plus nearby towns compete in a bare-back horse race.
-This event recalls a victory in battle versus the rival city Alba, during the Middle Ages after the victorious battle a race was held around Alba's walls, from then on every year in Asti.
-Asti's Palio is the oldest recorded one in Italy, and in modern times is held in the triangular Piazza Alfieri preceded by a medieval pageant through the old town on the 3rd Sunday of September.
+One of the most famous events held in Asti is the famous Palio di Asti, in which all the old town wards, called "Rioni" and "Borghi", plus nearby towns compete in a bareback horse race.
+This event recalls a victory in battle against the rival city Alba, during the Middle Ages.
+After the victorious battle, a race was held around Alba's walls, and from then on, every year in Asti.
+Asti's Palio is the oldest recorded one in Italy, and in modern times is held in the triangular Piazza Alfieri, preceded by a medieval pageant through the old town on the 3rd Sunday of September.

 Wine

 The three neighbouring Provinces of Asti, Cuneo, and Alessandria incorporate the Langhe and Monferrato Hills region in the centre of Piedmont, limestone and sandstone deposits laid down by the retreating Adriatic some 5 million years ago, and are home to some of Italy's most known red wines, plus some white ones.